 How dangerous is the wildlife?

-Despite the tusks, teeth and claws, Kenya’s incredible wildlife poses an extremely minimal risk to your safety.
+Despite the tusks, teeth and claws, Kenya’s incredible wildlife poses extremely minimal risk to your safety.
 During our Welcome Meeting, we’ll discuss game drives and a few ground rules regarding safety.
-So long as you follow the rules, we’re confident saying you’ll be heading home unharmed and limbs attached 😉
+So long as you follow the rules, we’re confident in saying you’ll be heading home unharmed and with limbs attached 😉

 Here’s a little preview of the major rules we’ll discuss: